benhoyt/benhoyt.github.com/writings/2020-05-25-go-testing.md

 with <tt>Example</tt>.
 When the test runner executes, the <tt>Output:</tt>
 comment is parsed and compared against the actual output, giving a test failure if they differ.
-These examples are included in the generated documentation as runnable "Go Playground" snippets, as shown in the <a href="https://golang.org/pkg/strings/#Compare">strings</a> package, for example.</p>
+These examples are included in the generated documentation as runnable Go Playground snippets, as shown in the <a href="https://golang.org/pkg/strings/#Compare">strings</a> package, for example.</p>